-Collins Chabane Local Municipality (CCLM) IDP is in line with the adopted Vhembe District Framework and also with the Process Plan adopted by council.
-CCLM IDP Process Plan is fully compliant the Municipal Systems Act 32 0f 2000 without compromising the processes, community participation and Service Delivery to the community.
-This document therefore, is the Municipal Draft Integrated Development Plan (IDP) of the Collins Chabane Local Municipality for the 2023 - 2026 financial years.
+Collins Chabane Local Municipality (CCLM) IDP is in line with the adopted Vhembe District Framework and also with the Process Plan adopted by council on the 27th of August 2021.
+CCLM IDP Process Plan is fully compliant to all the COVID-19 regulations without compromising the processes, community participation and Service Delivery to the community.
+This document therefore, is the Municipal Draft Integrated Development Plan (IDP) of the Collins Chabane Local Municipality for the 2022 - 2023 financial years.